This honey garlic pork tenderloin recipe starts with an easy marinade with lots of fresh ginger and soy. Once marinaded, bake in the oven!

 If you’re in a hurry you can always prep the marinade ahead of time and add it to the meat 1-4 hours before cooking.
 You don’t want to marinate this *too* long because it will start to break down the meat.

 We find that this dish makes pretty good leftovers for 2-3 days!
-Simply portion out some rice, a veggie, and a few slices of the tenderloin in a dish and reheat when you want.
+Simply portion out some rice (white, brown, or jasmine rice work great), a veggie (we love broccoli, but green beans would also be delicious), and a few slices of the tenderloin in an airtight container and reheat in the microwave when you want.
 Of course, this will cause the meat to cook more so keep that in mind.

 Also, you can chop the meat up and use it in pork fried rice!